Where to find the best afternoon tea with kids in London (2024)

 Cost: £35per child under 12, from £65 per adult

-best kids afternoon tea in London
+afternoon tea with kids in London

 Afternoon Tea on board City Cruises.
 Photo Credit: City Cruises